Judge Advocate General of the Navy: Duties

-The principal deputy to the JAG is the Deputy Judge Advocate General of the Navy.
+The principal deputy to the JAG is the deputy judge advocate general of the Navy.

 Nomination and appointment

-The Judge Advocate General is nominated for appointment by the President with the advice and/or suggestion of the Secretary of Defense and the Secretary of the Navy, and must be confirmed via majority vote by the Senate.
-The Judge Advocate General is appointed to a four-year term of office but they historically serve for three.
-The Judge Advocate General has also historically been a naval officer, however, statute states that a Marine officer can be appointed to the position as long as they meet the requirements stated in the section.
+The judge advocate general is nominated for appointment by the president with the advice and/or suggestion of the secretary of defense and the secretary of the Navy, and must be confirmed via majority vote by the Senate.
+The judge advocate general is appointed to a four-year term of office but they historically serve for three.
+The judge advocate general has also historically been a naval officer; however, statute states that a Marine officer can be appointed to the position as long as they meet the requirements stated in the section.

-Previously, the Judge Advocate General was appointed as a two-star rear admiral.
-In 2008, the National Defense Authorization Act for Fiscal Year 2008 advanced the position of the Judge Advocate General to a statutory three-star vice admiral or lieutenant general.
-The statutory three-star rank was amended and struck from U.S. law in the National Defense Authorization Act for Fiscal Year 2017, however the Navy currently still appoints the JAG to that rank.
+Previously, the judge advocate general was appointed as a two-star rear admiral.
+In 2008, the National Defense Authorization Act for Fiscal Year 2008 advanced the position of the judge advocate general to a statutory three-star vice admiral or lieutenant general.
+The statutory three-star rank was amended and struck from U.S. law in the National Defense Authorization Act for Fiscal Year 2017; however, the Navy continued to appoint the JAG to that rank until 2025.

-Other than age and years of military service, there is no other statute of limitations on how many times the JAG can be renominated for appointment to that position if the President so chooses, however the JAG normally serves one term.
+Other than age and years of military service, there is no other statute of limitations on how many times the JAG can be renominated for appointment to that position if the president so chooses; however, the JAG normally serves one term.